reimagined/resolve/docs/api/encryption/secrets-manager.md

 **Result**

-A promise that resolves to a `booolean` value.
+A promise that resolves to a `boolean` value.
 The value indicates whether or not a secret with the specified `id` has been found and successfully deleted.

 ## See Also